 Many RTOs seem to think that once policies are written, neatly typed and filed away in some dark virtual corner, they’re all set.
 Unfortunately, arcane RTO policies and procedures won’t help them pass their audit.
 Evidence of compliant practice will.
 Writing policy before forming practices is like trying to learn to swim by writing about it.
 No amount of fancy words or well-composed sentences are going to teach you to swim, just as no document can train your RTO to be compliant.

 Compliant practices are the starting point, with policies and procedures to follow.
 Once everything is in place, and your RTO policies and procedures are based on compliant practices, you’ll be able to clearly demonstrate compliance to auditors.
 When the madness of the audit is over, and ASQA policy has been satisfied, all that’s left to do is raise a glass!

-Special thanks to VET Gurus Angela McGregor and John Price, for their contributions to the article.
+Special thanks to VET Gurus Angela McGregor and John Price, for their input and assistance with the article.

 VET moves fast.
 Stay informed, with blogs straight to your inbox.